nbalawat/declrative-bem-pipeline/docs/transforms/README.md

 # Transform Reference

+> **Note:** All YAML pipeline files must now include a top-level `runner` section and place transform parameters at the top level.
+See the reference docs for details.

 This section provides detailed documentation for all the transforms available in the Declarative Beam Pipeline framework.

 ## Transform Categories